-Evaluate and resolve any conflicts, indicated by the and icons.
-The icon indicates that two different actions within the same tool have the same shortcut.
-The icon indicates that two different actions in two different tools have the same shortcut.
+Evaluate and resolve any conflicts, indicated by the error icon and informational icon .
+The error icon indicates that two different actions within the same tool have the same shortcut.
+The informational icon indicates that two different actions in two different tools have the same shortcut.

 There is no requirement to resolve keyboard shortcut conflicts.
 However, if the same shortcut specifies two different actions, the shortcuts can be confusing to use.
 Resolving all conflicts indicated by the error icon is recommended, although in some situations, resolving a conflict might be unnecessary.
 For example, resolving the conflict might be unnecessary if the conflict is temporary or the two actions are associated with different modes of the same tool.
 Resolving conflicts indicated by the informational icon is recommended if you use both tools frequently and you perform both actions frequently.

 To resolve a conflict, change or delete shortcuts such that there is a one-to-one correspondence between shortcuts and frequently used actions.